Divorce Money Mistakes

 DIVORCE FINANCIAL MISTAKE 1: Not understanding the tax implications of the settlement.

 CONSEQUENCE: Everything will be, or has been, taxed.
 You cannot escape it.
 It is only a matter of when.
 Different assets are taxed by different rules.
 Not understanding these rules can have a serious impact on the true value of your settlement.
 For example, Jane gets a 50/50 split, which includes her home.
-She thinks she has gotten a decent settlement, because real estate seems to be appreciating greater than her husband’s investments.
-However, when she needs to sell the home 3 years later for additional income, she will be taxed on all the gain since the date of purchase.
-In addition, she will only be able to defer half as much of the capital gains because she is now single.
-This can easily eat up a third of her settlement!
+She thinks she received a decent settlement, because real estate seems to be appreciating greater than her husband’s investments.
+However, when she needs to sell the home later for additional income, she may be taxed on all the gain since the date of purchase.
+In addition, she will only be able to use half as much of the capital gains reduction because she is now single.
+This can easily part of her settlement!

 DIVORCE FINANCIAL MISTAKE 2: Not understanding the value of retirement accounts.